deanhiller/webpieces/webserver/README.md

 # webpieces

 ONLY THESE BIG ITEMS LEFT
-* fix the tests not passing in the plugins directory for some reason
+* Travis -> Circle CI.  do not allow build breaks
-* composite build should run tests in each module
+* composite build should run tests in each module - https://discuss.gradle.org/t/gradlew-build-does-not-run-tests-of-downstream-composite-projects/40748
+* composite build clean should clean all
 * get the webpeices template generators working
 * get the publish working again so we can publish a release
+* try doing this in our template compiler plugin https://discuss.gradle.org/t/can-anyone-explain-the-javaplugin-source-code/40744 as well as copying the resources into a different directory that is NOT used by the build!!!!!!
+In this way, tests work, dev server works, but the *.html files are not put in production!!
 * Move ClientImp's and server connectors into webpieces
 * XFuture so context issue is solve
 * conversations